Yelp/paasta/docs/source/yelpsoa_configs.rst

    - ``endpoints``: List of endpoints to create alerts for.
       - ``name``: The name of the endpoint.
       - ``error_threshold_ratio``: Error threshold ratio (0-1).
 If not specified the threshold will be inherited from the parent.
+      - ``minimum_error_rps``: Minimum error rate per second for the endpoint.
+Minimum is zero.
+Defaults to **5**.
+If not specified the threshold will be inherited from the parent.

 Moving a Service to a different location type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~